fishsciences/artemis_methods/intro/modeling_eDNA.md

 across studies can refer to different actual concentrations of eDNA.

-One solution to this quandary is to model either the Cq values themselves or a concentration/copy number (back-calculated from the Cq values via the standard curve) as a continuous response variable.
+One solution to this quandary is to model either the Cq values themselves or concentration/copy number (back-calculated from the Cq values via the standard curve) as a continuous response variable.
 This response variable is then analyzed using a linear model to estimate the effects of various covariates on [eDNA].
-In particular, using the [eDNA] or copy number values back-transformed from the observed Cq values avoids some of the above issues, and similar to the binary response variable, modeling this response can be accomplished using common statistical software.
-However, the continuous Cq, concentration, or copy number is still associated with the detection
-threshold: since the standard curve defines the concentration at which further qPCR cycles are not attempted, the standard curve defines a censoring point for the response variable.
+In particular, using the [eDNA] or copy number values back-transformed from the observed Cq values avoids some of the above issues.
+Similar to the binary response variable, modeling this response can be accomplished using common statistical software.
+However, the continuous Cq, concentration, or copy number is still associated with the detection threshold.
+Since the standard curve, which is lab-dependent, defines the concentration at which further qPCR cycles are not attempted, the standard curve defines a censoring point for the response variable.

 Statistical censoring is a well studied phenomenon where data values above or below a certain threshold value are recorded as the threshold